transferwise/url-locale/README.md

     us: en-US
 ```

-* The `fallback` is the default locale it would be inferred when there is no mapping present in the URL.
+* The `fallback` is the default locale that will be inferred when there is no url locale found in the URL.
-* The `mapping` is a key-value configuration for the locale mappings you'll want to offer in your app.
+* The `mapping` is the url locale to locale mappings you want to offer in your app.